GitbyShantanu/Personal-Projects-GitHub/CGDS - Custom Generalized Data Structures using OOP/README.md

 - `Display`: Displays all elements in the Stack.
 - `CountNode`: Returns the number of elements in the Stack.

-Stack supports the following regular functionalities:
+Queue supports the following regular functionalities:
 - `Enqueue`: Inserts an element in Queue.
 - `Dequeue`: Removes the element which came first (FCFS).
 - `Display`: Displays all elements in the Queue.